Iqrarijaz/IqrarIjaz/README.md

-## A LITTLE BIT ABOUT ME
+## ABOUT ME
-My name is Sajeel Ahmad, and I live in Pakistan, GMT+05 Time Zone.
-I started to learn programming in the August 2018, the first language (so called) I learned was HTML.Then I started learning Python because I was interested in going into the Robotics Field.
-Fortunately, I couldn't make it to the Robotics Field, rather I got admission in Software Engineering.
-Currently, I am in 5th Semester of it, and have learned a lot since August 2018.
+My name is Iqrar Ijaz Malik & Im from Pakistan.Im student of Software Engineering 7th semester and have learned a lot since from start of my degree.

-Today, I am doing front end development and back end Development.
+Today, I am doing Flutter projects.
 In short you can call me a full stack developer at a learning stage.

 I have grip on the following: